ebullientcreed/coronavirus-tracker/README.md

 # Coronavirus-tracker
 A coronavirus tracker.
-This app is made using Angular8 as frontend and Spring Boot2 in the backend.
+This app is made using Angular8 in the frontend and Spring Boot2 in the backend.
 # Angular app
 First install npm and node js.Run npm install.
 This installs most of the modules, but configuring this angular app requires installing few more node modules as listed below.